Pastor Cuquejo: Biography

 In 1983, he was elected to the Permanent Council of the Paraguayan Episcopal Conference, became Chairman of the Economic Committee of the CEP from 1984, and became a member of the Congregación para los Religiosos y los Institutos Seculares in 1986.
-In 1986/1987 he was chairman of the CEP for the second National Eucharistic Congress and the visit of John Paul II to Paraguay.
+In 1986–1987 he was chairman of the CEP for the second National Eucharistic Congress and the visit of John Paul II to Paraguay.
 In 1987, he became a member of the Latin American Episcopal Conference (CELAM), and from 1991 he was chairman of the Education Commission.

 In 1989, he was elected administrator of the Archbishopric of Asunción "ad interim", shortly thereafter in 1990 to prelate the Roman Catholic Diocese of Ciudad del Este.
 In 1992, John Paul II appointed him titular bishop of Aufinium and appointed him to the Military Ordinariate of Paraguay during the presidency of Andrés Rodríguez.
 During the annual CEP 1994, he was elected CEP General Secretary.
 In November of that same year, Pope John Paul II appointed him Apostolic Administrator of Caacupé.
 In 2000, he was appointed Bishop and Apostolic Administrator of Alto Paraná.

 In 2002 he was appointed Archbishop of the Archdiocese of Asunción.
-Since 2002 he is Vice-President of the Paraguayan Episcopal Conference.
+Since 2002 he was Vice-President of the Paraguayan Episcopal Conference.

 Cuquejo was considered as a potential cardinal for a time; had he been selected, he would have been the first Paraguayan cardinal.
 His suffragan bishop, Rogelio Livieres Plano publicly claimed in 2014 that Cuquejo was homosexual, which caused a scandal in Paraguay.
 As a result, a visitation to Livieres Plano's diocese was arranged, and Livieres Plano was expelled from office by Pope Francis.

-In November 2014, Cuquejo resigned as Archbishop of the Archdiocese of Asunción due to age, and Pope Francis appointed Edmundo Valenzuela as the new Archbishop on 6 November.
+In November 2014, Cuquejo resigned as archbishop of the Archdiocese of Asunción due to age, and Pope Francis appointed Edmundo Valenzuela as the new archbishop on 6 November.

+Pastor Cuquejo died on 22 August 2023, at the age of 83.